 “It’s all your fault!”

 “Ah… So I was with you last night?
-That may explain this strange hangover.
-You didn’t try to suck me, did you?”
+That might explain this weird hangover.
+You didn’t try to suck me off, did you?”

 “Shut up!
 This is all because of you!
-You tricked me into drinking this poison that you humans love so much!
+You tricked me into drinking that poison you humans love so much!
 Look at the state you put me in!”

 “What are you talking about?
-It’s not the first time you’ve had a drink!”
+It’s not the first time you’ve taken a drink!”

 “Rahhhh!”